Banyel3/iayos/readme.md

 ### Add Environment Variables

 Get the `.env` file from our group chat and place it inside `apps/backend/`.
+Get the `.env.local` file from our group chat and place it inside `apps/frontend_web/`.

 ### Run the Backend